Council of Troubles: Aftermath

-As the subsidy remained unpaid, the Council remained in being during the remainder of Requesens' tenure.
+As the subsidy remained unpaid, the Council remained in being during the remainder of Requesens's tenure.
 No further death sentences were pronounced.
-After Requesens' death in March 1576 a power vacuum ensued.
+After Requesens's death in March 1576 a power vacuum ensued.
 The Council of State now demanded to see the instructions and records of the tribunal.
 However, the secretary, De Roda, replied that there were no written instructions.
 When asked how the council had managed to try and condemn so many people, he said that the council had condemned nobody: all sentences were pronounced by the governors-general themselves; the council had technically only prepared the drafts.

 On 4 September 1576, revolutionary bands, led by Jacques de Glymes, bailli of Brabant, arrested the members of the Council of State (the acting Brussels government).
 This ended at the same time the Council of Troubles (which the Council of State had not dared to disperse).
 A large part of the archives of the council were lost shortly after this action but many duplicates are still extant in Spanish archives.
 Prominent members of the council were arrested by the Rebels: Del Río was sent to the headquarters of the Prince of Orange, where he was subjected to rigorous examination concerning the doings of the late council, but was later released in exchange for another prisoner.
 The notorious Hessels, accused in popular lore of sleeping through many trials and exclaiming Ad patibulum ("To the gallows!") whenever he startled awake, was summarily hanged by the revolutionary Ghent government.
 Vargas and De Roda managed to escape.